ssreeramj/ssreeramj/README.md

 <p align="center">
 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Hubot+Sans&duration=3000&pause=500&center=true&multiline=true&width=500&height=75&lines=Sreeram+Jagannath+S;Data+Analyst+%7C+Problem+Solver" alt="Typing SVG" /></a>

-I currently work as a Senior Data Analyst at Tiger Analytics.
-I have close to three years of experience in the field of data science, and I have a Bachelors degree from IIT Kharagpur.
+I currently work as a Senior Data Scientist at V4C.ai.
+I have close to four years of experience in the field of data science, and I have a Bachelors degree from IIT Kharagpur.
 I love to play around with new tools in the field of AI.
 Currently exploring the practicality of Large Language Models.

 ### - Languages, Frameworks and Tools
 <p align="center">